 Book Charm #6

 The short, sweet explanation of this element is if the novel/series in question is worthy to be remembered, discussed, or shared amongst the book community and beyond.
 This Charm is ALWAYS in play when I review my books.

 This Charm goes hand-in-hand with the Agility Charm.
 There are some books that need more information while others may need to be filtered for draggy, unnecessary content.
 This leaves some readers, like me, skipping over a good chunk of the novel.
 “Are these Scenes/Information Necessary to the Plot?”

 Without Imagination, the world would be a lonely existence.
 In essence, nothing in this world would exist.
 When I read a story, I want to feel like I’m there in the midst of the action.
 Feel the imaginary sunbeams across my face, hear the clanging of iron-welded swords clash between soldiers in war, watch the results play right before my eyes.
 “Do I See These Events Coming To Life?”

 Book Charm #9

 The Charm of Believability

-Let’s face it, there are some stories that are so ridiculous that even if our ideas came to life, these specific ones shall never come to pass.
+Let’s face it, there are some stories that are so ridiculous that even if our ideas came to life, these specific ones will never happen.
 We all can think of at least one novel where this comes into play.
-If we do not believe in this book/plot then there is nothing keeping it away from the “Never Read Again” stack.
+If we do not believe in this book/plot then there is nothing keeping it away from the DNR stack.
 “Can This Be Real?”